-Sessions: Ferguson emblem of tense relationship with police
+Sessions: Ferguson emblem of tense relationship

 St. Louis — Ferguson, Missouri, has become “an emblem of the tense relationship” between law enforcement and those it serves, especially minority communities, Attorney General Jeff Sessions said Friday during a visit to St. Louis.